maliMirkec/personal-website/source/_posts/2018-lookback.md

 I have developed a couple of custom solutions for static sites, like integrating third-party software, creating Lambda functions, and adding custom build hooks.
 Static sites might not be so “static.”

-> It is interesting that every client that needed static site approached me directly.
+> “It is interesting that every client that needed static site approached me directly.
 I haven't seen many job posts about static sites, too.
-I guess finding a developer for the static site is not that easy yet.
+I guess finding a developer for the static site is not that easy yet.”

 ## Blogging